armory/docs/content/en/borealis/borealis-automate/borealis-gh-action.md

 ## Deploy

 When the action runs, Borealis starts your deployment, and it progresses to the first weight you set.
 After completing the first step, what Borealis does next depends on the steps you defined in your deployment file.
-Borealis either waits a set amount of time or until you provide a manual judgment and approval.
+Borealis either waits a set amount of time or until you provide a manual approval.

 You can monitor the progress through the Borealis CLI or the Status UI by using the deployment ID.
 The GitHub Action provides both the deployment ID and a URL to the Status UI page for the deployment.